buildbuddy-io/buildbuddy/website/blog/buck2.md

      Range (min … max):   102.111 s … 111.645 s    10 runs
    ```

-   17 seconds is amazing compared to the local execution time of 74 seconds.
+   10 seconds is amazing compared to the local execution time of 65 seconds.
-   It's 73% faster!
+   It's 84% faster with Remote Build Execution and Remote Cache!

    But what about Buck2?
    Well setting it up is as simple as copying the provided configurations in [Buck2's BuildBuddy Example](https://github.com/facebook/buck2/tree/main/examples/remote_execution/buildbuddy)